osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/overview-pi-to-ocs/pi-to-ocs-best-practices.md

 uid: bpPISystemConnection
 ---

-# PI System connections best practices
+# PI System Connections Best Practices

 Only one PI to OCS Agent per connection is allowed to transfer data from a specific PI Data Archive to an OCS namespace.
 This restriction prevents multiple PI to OCS Agents from pulling data from a single PI Data Archive, which can create an excessive load on the server.
 The following recommendations address this issue: